 - White House Office

 - Non-appropriated fund employees

-Legislative Branch coverage is
+Legislative Branch inclusions:

 - Dwight D. Eisenhower Memorial Commission